-Undergraduate Ambassador, Bachelor of Science (BS) in Health Promotion
+Undergraduate Ambassador, Bachelor of Science in Health Promotion (BSHP)

 Before coming to college, I knew that I was interested in multiple subject areas, but I was not sure how to combine them into a career that was suitable for my personality and my goals.
 I find that public health is a great combination of research and human interaction, and most importantly, provides great opportunities to make a positive difference.
 I am particularly interested in combating social, racial, and health inequities by creating programs and developing initiatives to provide more effective healthcare for all citizens.